 Cheap-labour conservatives don’t like unions, because when we unite, organise and collectively bargain, wages go up and living standards rise.
 Working conditions improve.
 That’s why workers unionise.
 Seems workers don’t like being desperate.

 But businesses don’t like to pay out money.
 They like to hoard it.
 Cheap-labour conservatives constantly bray about “morality”, “virtue”, “respect for authority”, “hard work”, “responsibility” and other such vaguely defined values.
 This is only so that they can blame you for being desperate due to your own “immorality”, “lack of values”, “lack of character” , “idleness” and “poor life-choices” when you are poor, within a system designed to generate a few ‘winners’ and a lot more ‘losers’.
 It’s not a level playing field that hosts the great neoliberal ‘competition’.

-It’s also so that they can justify their “business friendly” workfare schemes to further exploit the reserve army of labour and keep us desperate, unpaid and in our place.
+They have also been deployed so that the Tories can justify their “business friendly” workfare schemes to further exploit the reserve army of labour and keep us desperate, unpaid and in our place.

 Cheap-labour conservatives encourage racism, misogyny, homophobia and other forms of bigotry.
 That’s because bigotry among wage earners distracts them, and keeps them from recognising their common interests as wage earners.
 Divide and rule was invented by cheap labour-conservatives.
 To keep labour cheap.